fetchai/carpark_agent/README.md

     sudo apt-get update
     sudo apt-get dist-upgrade

 once everything is installed you need to reboot.
-You can do this from the terminal
+You can do this from the terminal.

     sudo reboot